-I have recently completed a PhD in the law school at the University of Glasgow.
-My research is interdisciplinary and spans three areas: criminal justice - specifically jury research; critical pedagogy - specifically Paulo Freire's Pedagogy of the Oppressed and interactive theatre - specifically Augusto Boal's Theatre of the Oppressed.
+I have a PhD from the University of Glasgow.
+My research is interdisciplinary and is focused on how jurors participate in criminal trials.
+As well as teaching and tutoring I work as a writer and researcher developing my research interest into embodied forms such as workbooks and a theatre play, JURY PLAY.
 I have a rich experience in life having previously worked for 10 years in the music business as a classical clarinet player.
 I have travelled extensively and have lived and worked as a teacher in Singapore.
-I am passionate about teaching and where possible use critical pedagogy as a means to develop the best in each student that I meet.
+I have worked for several years tutoring one-to-one at Scottish universities where I have supported students throughout their university years.
 I am a relaxed personality and I believe that where dialogue is enabled between teacher and student a critical awareness of the subject can be achieved.
-I believe in encouraging each student to discover his best self in his educational journey.
+I believe in encouraging each student to discover their best self in their educational journey.

 I have a great deal of teaching experience which covers all age ranges and abilities.
 When working in Singapore I worked as a teacher of children aged 5-12 at the Julia Gabriel Speech and Drama centre as well as developing the music course at the sister pre-school, Chiltern House where I worked with younger children aged between 3 and 4 years.
 In Scotland I have worked as a tutor and lecturer at the University of Glasgow Law School teaching criminal law and evidence to first year LLB students; at Strathclyde University I have been the course coordinator for contract law and a tutor for criminal law, evidence and criminology, each course was for LLB and LLB hons students.
 I was the course coordinator for criminal law and family law at the University of the West of Scotland and I have worked as a tutor at Glasgow Caledonian University in Glasgow.